hirosystems/api-toolkit/README.md

 ### CPU Profiler

-* Fastify server that controls a CPU profiler capable of generating `cpuprofile` snapshot files for memory usage analysis.
+* Fastify server that controls a profiler capable of generating:
+    * `.cpuprofile` files for CPU usage analysis
+    * `.heapsnapshot` files for memory usage analysis

 ### Logger